Xuanphu108/math-expression-recognition/README.md

   sort by aspect ratio **Shouldn't be necessary**

   max image size and caption len and pad other images to size of largest image
-  redo sum attention weights properly
+  redo sum attention weights properly **Done**
-  output linear should take in y_t-1, h_t, c_t
+  output linear should take in y_t-1, h_t, c_t **No change**
-  and use linear to make each item's dim the same
+  and use linear to make each item's dim the same  **^**
+  2019 train and val data don't work well with pretrained models.
+I use pngs, they use bmps
+  Try original train and val data

   </details>

 </details>